 Bluffton Personal Injury Lawyer

 If you or someone close to you is hurt because of someone else’s negligence in Bluffton, you may have the right to compensation.
-However, before you move ahead with filing a personal injury claim, it may be wise to talk to an experienced attorney about the legal system in the state of South Carolina and the various factors that may impact your claim.
+However, before you move ahead with filing a personal injury claim, it may be wise to talk to an experienced injury attorney about the legal system in the state of South Carolina and the various factors that may impact your claim.
 Call a Bluffton personal injury lawyer now to learn more about how to protect your legal rights and pursue financial recovery.

-Bluffton Personal Injury Filing Deadlines
+What are the Personal Injury Filing Deadlines in Bluffton?

 South Carolina Code §15-3-530 gives most personal injury victims three years from the date of their injury to file a lawsuit with the civil courts.
 It is usually vital to understand and adhere to the filing deadlines outlined by state law.
 If an injury victim does not file their lawsuit before the close of this three-year window, the state’s civil court system may refuse to hear their case at all.